chinootes/cs/notes/arch.design.oo.use cases for.abstract class.providing flexible behavior for related classes.md

 created: 1708254610218
 ---

-If there is a common interface for all concrete implmentations of your abstract class, it means you are just using [[paradigm.oo.pillars.inheritance]] to define/change certain behaviour of the class.
+If there is a common interface for all concrete implmentations of your abstract class, it means you are just using [[paradigm.oo.principles.inheritance]] to define/change certain behaviour of the class.

 ```mermaid
 classDiagram